AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

-We used the scan-grid mode to minimize the $\chi^{2}$ for each model, which helps to compact the intervals of the physical parameters.
-In all the calculations, the mixing-length parameter $\alpha_{MLT}$ was always chosen to be 1.89, since the choice has actually a very small effect on our models (\citet{Yang2012}).
-The convective overshooting parameter $f_{ov} = 0.015$ was the initial value of MESA.
-Table \ref{tab7} lists the parameters of the grid of model to search for $f_{0}$ and $f_{1}$ of AE UMa.
+The mixing-length parameter $\alpha_{MLT}$ was chosen as 1.89, since the choice has actually a very small effect on our models \citep{Yang2012}.
+The convective overshooting parameter $f_{ov} = 0.015$ was the initial value of MESA (version 6208) .
+The effects of rotation on the evolutionary period changes are disregarded, concerning AE UMa as a HADS which are very slow rotators \citep{Breger2000review}.
+Table \ref{tab9} lists the parameters of the grid of model to search for $f_{0}$ and $f_{1}$ of AE UMa.
+The diffusion effects were not taken into account because of its negligible results on the models with mass $1.30\ M_{\odot}$ to $2.70\ M_{\odot}$ after the main sequence and the post-main sequence (before Red Giant phase).